Contract DocumentsReference Material

 Use of the Design-Build family of AIA Contract Documents is appropriate when the project delivery method is design-build.
 In design-build project delivery, the owner enters into a contract with a design-builder who is obligated to design and construct the project.
 The design-builder then enters into contracts with architects and construction contractors, as needed.
 Design-build documents can be used on small to large projects.

-See the list of AIA Contract Documents by Family for information about document availability in AIA Contract Documents® software, in paper (see local distributors), and from AIA Documents on Demand®.
+See the list of AIA Contract Documents by Family for information about document availability in ACD5™, in paper (see a list of local distributors), and from AIA Documents on Demand®.
 Users should exercise independent judgment and may require the advice of legal counsel on deciding which documents are appropriate for a particular project.

-A142–2004 obligates the contractor to perform the work in accordance with the contract documents, which include A142 with its attached exhibits, supplementary and other conditions, drawings, specifications, addenda, and modifications.
-Like AIA Document A141™–2004, AIA Document A142–2004 requires the parties to select the payment type from three choices: (1) Stipulated Sum, (2) Cost of the Work Plus Design-Builder’s Fee, and (3) Cost of the Work Plus Design-Builder’s Fee with a Guaranteed Maximum Price.
+A142–2014 obligates the contractor to perform the work in accordance with the contract documents, which include A142 with its attached exhibits, supplementary and other conditions, drawings, specifications, addenda, and modifications.
+Like AIA Document A141™–2014, AIA Document A142–2014 requires the parties to select the payment type from three choices: (1) Stipulated Sum, (2) Cost of the Work Plus Design-Builder’s Fee, and (3) Cost of the Work Plus Design-Builder’s Fee with a Guaranteed Maximum Price.

 B143–2004, Standard Form of Agreement Between Design-Builder and Architect

 AIA Document B143™–2004 expires on December 31, 2015, and is replaced by AIA Document B143–2014.